The Alignment Curse: Modality Alignment Supercharges Audio Attacks via Text Transfer: Proofs and Additional Analysis

 \end{proof}

 \begin{remark} Note that we adopt KL divergence rather than total variation (TV) distance as the alignment measure because KL can be estimated more easily and reliably.
-In particular, KL admits an expectation-based form involving log-density ratios, which can be approximated via probabilistic classifiers, whereas TV distance depends on worst-case probability differences and is significantly harder to estimate from finite samples. \end{remark}
+In particular, KL admits an expectation-based form involving log-density ratios, which can be approximated via probabilistic classifiers, whereas TV distance depends on worst-case probability differences and is significantly harder to estimate from finite samples.
+Also, we focus on $\mathrm{KL}(P_{\mathrm{audio}}\|P_{\mathrm{text}})$ because omni-models are typically trained to project audio representations into the pretrained text-centric representation space.
+As a result, $P_{\mathrm{text}}$ serves as an approximation of the audio-induced distribution, and a small $\mathrm{KL}(P_{\mathrm{audio}}\|P_{\mathrm{text}})$ indicates that audio representations lie in regions well covered by text representations.
+Note that Pinsker’s inequality can also be applied using the reverse direction.